crowdcoinChain/crowdcoin-1/README.md

 `bash crowdcoin_install.sh`

 ***Step 10***
-* Sit back and wait for the install (this will take 10-20 mins)
+* Wait for the installation to finish (this will take approximately 10-20 minutes)

 ***Step 11***
 * When prompted enter your masternode genkey and press enter